GRGServer/SAMPRacing/README.md

   * Webserver (To stream the audio files and display the online map)
   * PHP (To display the online map)
   * To use Pawn on x64 Linux: 32-bit C Library for AMD64 (*apt-get install libc6-i386* on Debian based Linux distributions)
-  * A current [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (To build and execute tools like the Includes Updater)
+  * Optional: A current [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (To build and execute tools like the Language String Editor)

 ## Configuration